Sara-Davari/Translator-API/README.md

 # Translator-API
-This API project combines STT and Speech Recognition to translate several sentences from any language to one chosen by the user for each sentence specifically and store it in its history.
+This API project combines STT and Speech Recognition to translate several sentences from any language to one chosen by the user for each sentence specifically.
 STT translation projects pose a difficult challenge as many languages like Chinese and Japanese are difficult for the program to understand, leading to translation mistakes.
 Input: Sentence spoken and translation language chosen by the user.

 Output: Sentence translated and the language shown